 AUG 21st (Saturday) - The Museum will be closed for a Private Event 

 — The Museum will re-open on Saturday May 1st 2021

-— We request face masks - 😷- for all that visit the museum as a precaution to reduce spread of the virus.
+— We request face masks - 😷- for all Non-Vaccinated visitors over 12 years old to the museum as a precaution to reduce the continued spread of the COV-19 virus.

 — We continue to do deep cleaning and organizing efforts in order to comply with the best anti-virus safety measures.
 Hand sanitizer is available at numerous places in the hangar.

-— We have the T-6 Texan available for rides.
-We will be happy to book your vintage aviation experience on our Ride Page
+— We have limited availability of T-6 Texan available for rides.
+Please contact us about the opportunity for your vintage aviation experience on our Ride Page

 HARRY MOYER, in the photo above with his North American Apache A-36 is now 100 years old.
 Harry was instrumental in the founding of our WW II aviation museum.
 Harry served during WW II in North Africa, India, and China.
 He was recently featured on CBS News and the AOPA magazine celebrating his long aviation history.
 Our warmest thanks to Harry for his donations on display at the CAF museum in Heber City.

 Our Heber Valley Hangar and Museum

 The museum and the WW II period aircraft and artifacts are available for events and photo opportunities.